Technical Tip: Using secure authentication (HTTPS) on a FortiGate and redirecting the authentication page

 In this case, the solution is to change the redirection information.

-a) By giving a DNS entry (that the FortiGate AND the user's device must be able to resolve).
+1) By giving a DNS entry (that the FortiGate and the user's device must be able to resolve).

-In this first case, the URL that the user's browser will see is : https://my.fortigate.com:1003/ Note that the URL, such as the example "my.fortigate.com", is not an external server, but points back to the Fortigate.
+In this first case, the URL that the user's browser will see is : https://my.fortigate.com:1003/ Note: URL, such as the example "my.fortigate.com", is not an external server, but points back to the FortiGate.
 This should be configured in the DNS server, or locally.

 config system global set auth-https-port 1442 (default = 1003) end

-In the case where you want to configure a different presented certificate, the parameter is :
+In the case it is required to configure a different presented certificate, the parameter is: